-Whilst we continue our lengthy wait for Nintendo to get around to releasing a new Wave Race, indie developer Zordix have decided to port over there iOS aquatic racer series to the Nintendo eShop.
+Whilst we continue our long wait for Nintendo to get around to releasing a new Wave Race, indie developer Zordix has decided to port over there iOS aquatic racer series to the Nintendo eShop.
 Though how does it hold up on the Nintendo 3DS?

 Aqua Moto Racing 3D is actually a lot of fun, at least on initial impression.
 Starting you off in a beginners championship, once this has been won you can unlock the next, more challenging, championship and so forth.

-Our wait for a new Wave Race continues, but Zordix have laid down an incredibly solid foundations for any future instalments that they may be planning.
+Our wait for a new Wave Race continues, but Zordix has laid down an incredibly solid foundation for any future instalments that they may be planning.
 If they can address the technical problems and add some polish, they could have something very special on their hands indeed.
 Meaning that I am very much excited to see what they do next…